gfreund123/cfil/README.md

-# Coupled Flow Imitation Learning
+# CFIL: Coupled Flow Imitation Learning
 This repository contains the source code for [add link]